James-VT/MS1_Handleigh_Hall/README.md

  6. Then, from the bar along the top (not the nav bar - lower, under the repo name) click Settings.
  7. On the Settings page, click "Pages" from the left-hand menu.
  ![github settings image from inside a repo](docs/evidence/readmeevidence/deployment/settings.png)
  8. In the picture I've attached, you can see I've opened a drop down menu which, before you've deployed, will have a default value of none.
-Click this, then set it to Main.
+Click this, then set it to Main or Master depending on the version you're using.
 Mine, having been already deployed, says Master and yours will too when deployed, but ignore that discrepancy for now.
  9. Click Save.
  10. The page will refresh, and you'll see it change to say "Your site is ready to be deployed at "https://username.github.io/repository-name/"
  11. Be aware this deployed site will take a few minutes to deploy, usually about ten.
 Be patient and don't click while it's building as that can slow it down.
  12. Click the link to make sure it works after a suitable wait.
 Voila, you've deployed the site!

+ ### Running a local version of the project
+1. Again, you'll need a GitHub account.
+Go to https://github.com to make one.
+2. You'll want to install the Gitpod Browser Extensions for Chrome if you don't already have it. https://chrome.google.com/webstore/detail/gitpod-dev-environments-i/dodmmooeoklaejobgleioelladacbeki?hl=en
+3. Once you've installed that, restart Chrome.
+4. Punch your details into GitPod to sign into it if you haven't already.
+5. Head to the repository for this project, which was deployed in the previous section.
+6. On the top right corner of the repository, you'll see the green "Gitpod" button.
+Click this.
+7. This creates a new workspace in Gitpod from the code in this repository, on which you can work locally.

+### Running a version of the project on a local IDE (VSCode, Pycharm, Cloud9 etc.)